 Applying for the Microsoft Ad Grant

-The application process only contains two significant steps: prequalification steps via Microsoft for Nonprofits and the application to be approved for Microsoft Grants.
+The application process contains two significant steps: prequalification steps via Microsoft for Nonprofits and the application to be approved for Microsoft Grants.
 Let’s break down these steps a little further.

 Step 1: Microsoft for Nonprofits